Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 extracting relevant details from raw logs converting repeated failed login activity into a simple detection use case

 The most important part of the project was the progression from raw events to actual detection logic.
-Instead of stopping at “logs are visible,” the lab moved into identifying suspicious activity patterns and attributing them to a specific source IP.
+Instead of stopping at "logs are visible," the lab moved into identifying suspicious activity patterns and attributing them to a specific source IP.

 Challenges Encountered

-A few issues came up during the lab:

 Splunk startup behavior after reboots required troubleshooting index visibility briefly caused confusion because of pagination and search context some searches required refinement because not all useful fields were automatically extracted